CT Guided Implants Maryland

 Our doctors at MARYLAND ORAL SURGERY ASSOCIATES use state of the art, revolutionary technology called “Cone Beam CT” to plan and perform implant surgery.
 We use the best Cone Beam CT scanner available in the United States called the iCAT.

-Cone Beam CT’s use much less radiation than medical grade CT scanners but provide us with crystal clear images which allow us to view your jaws and teeth in all 3-dimensions.
+Cone Beam CT’s use much less radiation than medical-grade CT scanners but provide us with crystal clear images that allow us to view your jaws and teeth in all 3-dimensions.
 Previously dentists and oral surgeons have been limited to using only 2-dimensional x-rays, which made our diagnostic and treatment planning abilities much less accurate.

 We are very proud to offer such a technologically advanced service to our patients!